system76/docs/_articles/password.md

 ---
 layout: article
-title: Password - Reset Your Password
+title: Password - Change Your Password
 description: >
     Forgot your main password?
 Locked out of your computer?
-Follow these instructions to reset your password!
+Need to change your encryption passphrase?
+Follow these instructions to change your both!
 keywords:
   - password
   - reset